FenixAlliance/ABS.Docs/README.md

 ## About the Alliance Business Creed

-We're designed to succeed when you and your business succeed; that's why we're commited to help as much people as possible to harness their entire potential.
+We're designed to succeed when you and your business succeed; that's why we're committed to helping as many people as possible to harness their entire potential.
 By building on top of word-class technologies, we're designing this solution to jumpstart your business without having to worry about any of the complexity and technical aspects.
 We simply want to help you make your life easier while increasing your odds for success through the right tools and support on the path to digitalization.

-The fact is, since our inception, we've steered towards creating culture designed to reach beyond expectations together by building an organization whos success strategy is to help others to succeed.
+The fact is, since our inception, we've steered towards creating a culture designed to reach beyond expectations together by building an organization whose success strategy is to help others to succeed.

 ### Well when.
 What do I get?
 We are creating our applications in such a form that they deliver as much value to your business and cause as we can.
 They work primarily as an interface for users to manage their services, products, and cloud resources.
 But the truth is that isn't limited to just that.

 Our applications are being developed to give you access to every functionality that we implement for our business, to power your business and vision as well.
 This is because if we can add value to our business and gain a competitive advantage through these tools, chances are you can too!

 So far, we've created a few extensions and connectors for the Alliance Business Suite, but you can extend it too!
-Some of these extensions are open source, so feel free to chech their code for extension reference.
+Some of these extensions are open source, so feel free to check their code for extension reference.

-Connectors are always free and you can find them in your ABS Extensions page, and some of our extensions have free tiers.
+Connectors are always free and you can find them on your ABS Extensions page, and some of our extensions have free tiers.
 You will get the Alliance Business Suite Community Edition, for free, with the following Modules:

 - ABS ContactSight.
 (CRM)
 - ABS Content Portals (CMS)